ISISComputingGroup/ibex_developers_manual/RIKEN-PLC.md

 The PLC IOC also loads a separate DB file (TEMPMON) for monitoring temperatures of a selection of magnets (RQ1, RQ2, RB1) and is purely for logging purposes.
 This is at the request of the Electrical Controls Group who are performing an experimental analysis.

-### Connection and Configuration
+### Connection

-The PLC is connected to the ISIS Controls Network using a fixed/static IP address which is specified in the `globals.txt` file.
-Also in this file are macros to specify the connection type (TCP in this case) and which configuration (`CMD` file) to load.
+The PLC is connected to the ISIS Controls Network using a fixed/static IP address.
 The PLC also has a "local" network to connect to its satellite nodes and HMI screens.

-### Files
+### Configuration Files

+IOC macro values are specified in the `globals.txt` file in the settings area.
+There are macros to specify the connection type (TCP in this case), IP address of the PLC and which configuration (`CMD` file) to load.

+The CMD file is located in the [`devices`](https://github.com/ISISComputingGroup/EPICS-ioc/tree/master/SCHNDR/iocBoot/iocSCHNDR-IOC-01/devices) directory of the IOC.

 The DB file is generated using a set of template files which correspond to types of PLC variables and readback values.
-The substitutions file follows the structure of the Specifications document referenced above, and so it is advised to read them in parallel when required.
+The substitution and CMD files follow the structure of the Specifications document referenced above, and so it is advised to read them in parallel when required.
 See the [DB](https://github.com/ISISComputingGroup/EPICS-ioc/tree/master/SCHNDR/SCHNDR-IOC-01App/Db) area of the IOC directory.

-The CMD file is located in the [`devices`](https://github.com/ISISComputingGroup/EPICS-ioc/tree/master/SCHNDR/iocBoot/iocSCHNDR-IOC-01/devices)directory of the IOC.